|0.050-Inch Cam Timing Method: See Cam

 Work and Net Work: Work is the energy required to move an object over a set distance.
 Both motion and force must be present for work to occur.
 In an IC engine, work is developed from pressures within the cylinder acting on the face of the piston (producing a force) times the distance through which the piston travels.
 In the internal combustion engine some of the work produces power output (such as pressures producing piston movement during the power stroke) and some of the work is negative (like compressing the fresh charge on the compression stroke).
 The difference between the positive and negative work is the net work produced by the engine.

-Copyright (c) 1997-Sim by Motion Software, Inc. All Rights Reserved.
+Copyright (c) 1997-2018 to Present, by Motion Software, Inc. All Rights Reserved.
 No part of this glossary may be copied or reproduced without the explicit written permission of Motion Software, Inc.